xplosionmind/tommi.space/content/notes/public/Delete an account.md

 ### Erasure only

 ```
-Good evening, I'd like to claim my GDPR rights of access, erasure, portability (Art.
+Good evening, I would like to claim my GDPR rights of access, erasure, portability (Art.
 15, Art.
 17 and Art.
 20 respectively) requesting the complete erasure my account and email address and the permanent deletion from your database of all the data related to it.
 After the erasure has taken place, I request also the deletion of the record of these email communication.

 Thank you very much.
 Best regards.